To start a business in the UK, you’ll need to take 3 main steps:

 Step 5.
 Receive the Result

 The process of forming an LLP in the UK can be done within 24 hours.
 If you use our Basic package, you’ll receive a digital set of corporate documents.
 They include copies of the incorporation certificate, LLP agreement, and the business register.

 For our Standard package, you’ll further receive a physical set of those documents, in 3 – 7 working days.

 4. Opening a Bank Account for UK Companies

 To actually start a business in the UK, your limited company or LLP has to open a corporate account to transact with customers or business partners.
 It is also the best way to separate the business assets from your personal assets.

-A company in the UK is allowed to open its bank account in another foreign country.
+A company in the UK can open its bank account in another foreign country.
 There is no uniform application process for all banks.
 Each bank has different conditions to approve an application.

 So, it can get really complicated for you to apply for a bank account on your own (a heavy load of paperwork and a hassle process).
 The advice here is to get help from professionals.

 Over the years, BBCIncorp has assisted many businesses all over the world to successfully open their bank accounts.
-If you have already aimed for our incorporation service, it will be most convenient for you to further use our banking service.
+If you have already aimed for our incorporation service, it’ll be most convenient for you to further use our banking service.